Sunday, April 5, 2020

 Jesus knew ahead of time where, how and when He would die.
+He even told His Followers this, but they did not understand as they did not have the Holy Ghost within them to help them comprehend what He said.
 He knew with a 100 percent certainty it was going to be a physically and spiritually painful death, Yet, He also knew this was God’s Will that we might live.
 If He did this for you, how can you not follow Him wherever His Will takes you?
-And remember His Example, that He knew there would be physically and spiritually painful consequences yet acted anyway.
-He is the ultimate example for us to follow in perilous situations.
+And remember His Example, of acting even if it means the death of your temporal body.
+His Example that He has left to us to follow is that of Action.

 Recall Jesus’ triumphant entry into Jerusalem on this day so many years ago.
 Only Jesus knew of the upcoming crucifixion; everyone else, including Jews, Romans and His followers, thought he was making a triumphant entrance in to the city to take control of things and kick the Roman occupation force out.
 It was almost a full moon, this was the year of the Messiah according to Daniel.
 The natural events were lining up as Scripture had predicted which preceded the arrival of the Messiah.
 Jesus chose the route into the city, through the King’s Gate.
 The people saw Him coming and met him at the Mount of Olives.
 When He came in through the King’s Gate, the people were expecting to see their future earthly king.
+They did not have the Holy Ghost within them to see His true nature.
 However, they were incorrect, who they were seeing was and is their heavenly king.
 Jesus had no intentions of establishing a Kingdom of this World.
 He was looking for followers for the Kingdom of the Next World, of Heaven.

 Sunday was a long awaited day for which Jews had waited four centuries.
 The Messiah had finally come, at the time predicted by scripture.
 They were under the mistaken perception that He had come to free them from the burdensome and cruel yoke of Roman rule. the week went on, they found that was not to be.
 He did not come to rule this world, but to bring us to His World.
 He came to give them the key to eternal salvation.
 This is a far more important gift than to have power temporarily for the short time of earthly life.
 This is more precious than any earthly jewel, riches or rainment one can ever find here on planet Earth.
 He came to take them from this veil of tears to a state of perfect freedom.
 They wanted someone to throw the Romans out and all God sent them was the key to eternal life.
 What a disappointment!
 But to us, it is not a disappointment.